Code stroke CT (an approach)

 Length of thromboembolism

-The length of thromboembolism impacts the likelihood of successful thrombolysis, with longer clots less likely to be lyzed than short ones.
+The length of thromboembolism impacts the likelihood of successful thrombolysis, with longer clots less likely to be lysed than short ones.
 Unfortunately, CT angiography can overestimate the length considerably as visualization of the distal end of the clot relies on backfilling of the vessel with contrast by collaterals (see below).
 Thus, assessing length based on artery hyperdensity on the thinnest images available windowed to accentuate the clot hyperdensity can be helpful.

 Additionally, reviewing the raw perfusion images in some patients can clearly delineate the distal end of the occlusion, provided they have adequate collateral circulation.
 Perfusion scans are obtained over a relatively long period of time and thus give collaterals a better chance of opacifying the blood just distal to the clot.